mikee385/RustRayTracer/README.md

 ## License

-RustRayTracer is distributed under the terms of the BSD 2-clause license.
+RustRayTracer is distributed under the terms of the MIT license.

 See LICENSE.md for details.